AlexandrovLab/EnsembleVariantCallingPipeline/README.md

 # EnsembleVaraintCallingPipeline
-*First built in December 2019, EVC is the new bash based version of the previous Consensus Variant Calling pipeline*
+*First built in December 2019, EVC is the new bash based version of the previous Consensus Variant Calling pipeline, it is still in development...*

 **FIRST TIME SETUP**